lanceman2/panels/README.md

 Wayland client is not quite at the C library layer that can do that.

 It would appear that Wayland is the only free desktop standard that "panels" needs to use.
-We don't see the need to port develop to "black box" operating systems.
+We don't see the need to port to "black box" operating systems.
 Unless you pay me a lot.

 This programmer sees that there are some simple and basic libraries that form the basis for free desktops.
 Hence "panels" depends on a small